 As a public company, we are also required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of its internal control over financial reporting for our annual reports on Form 10-K to be filed with the SEC.
 This assessment needs to include disclosure of any material weaknesses identified by management in our internal control over financial reporting.
-Our independent registered public accounting firm is also required to audit the effectiveness of our internal control over financial reporting for our annual reports on Form 10-K to be filed with the SEC.
 We are required to disclose changes made in our internal control over financial reporting on a quarterly basis.
 Failure to comply with the Sarbanes-Oxley Act could potentially subject us to sanctions or investigations by the SEC, the applicable stock exchange or other regulatory authorities, which would require additional financial and management resources.
-In order to evaluate the effectiveness of internal control over financial reporting, using the criteria in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") using the 2013 framework.
-Our system of internal control over financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
+In order to evaluate the effectiveness of internal control over financial reporting, as required by Section 404 of the Sarbanes-Oxley Act, management has conducted an assessment, including testing, using the criteria in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") using the 2013 framework.
+Our system of internal control over financial reporting is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect all misstatements.